sgraden/vpc/known-limitations.md

 7. IBM Cloud VPC does not provide end-to-end encryption, but it supports it.

 8. Here's the list of core IBM Cloud services that an IBM Cloud VPC customer can use: NTP, Logging, DNS resolvers.
-Other services are not accessable.
+Other services are not accessible.

 9. A subnet cannot be on multiple Zones.